paucazou/theochrone/THX.md

 * Aleth S. *English translations*
 * Br Stephen
 * Benoit Haraldsson *Tests*
+* Michel Tocabens *Proper of Strasburg and correction of many mistakes*

 ## Blogs and websites
 * Tradinews *Especially for the idea of the widget*